-You are contradicting the fact that the new birth is NOT OF THE WILL OF MAN, NOR OF THE WILL OF THE FLESH, BUT OF GOD.
+They contradict the fact that the new birth is NOT OF THE WILL OF MAN, NOR OF THE WILL OF THE FLESH, BUT OF GOD.
 John 1:12-13

-You are contradicting James 1:18 that tells us "OF HIS OWN WILL begat he us with the word of truth"
+They contradict James 1:18 that tells us "OF HIS OWN WILL begat he us with the word of truth"

-So, Joseph, what exactly does Ezekiel 18:23 mean?
+So, what exactly does Ezekiel 18:23 mean?
 Are you willing to take a closer look at this passage to see what it is REALLY talking about and how it does not at all refute or contradict the rest of the Bible nor the truth of God's election of grace?

 Here is my article on this.
 May God grant us all more understanding of this amazing Book he has given us.